LeeMorinUCF/Hidden_Comp_Risks/README.md

 # Hidden_Comp_Risks
-A hidden competing risks model for when competing outcomes are confounded.
+A hidden competing risks model for when competing outcomes are partially observed.
 In this model, multiple events can occur but only an aggregate (known) function of the events is observed.
-This model can be used to separate the probabilities of individual events.
+This model can be used to separately estimate the probabilities of individual events when particular identification conditions are satisfied.

 ## Empirical Example